 5. What other breweries in Denver do you like to visit?

-River North is my favorite brewery to visit.
+my favorite brewery to visit.
 Matt Hess is a great guy making outstanding beer.
 Its always laid back, its close to OMF, and there is always something new and interesting to try.
 Witt’s End is great too, although I definitely don’t make it out there enough.
 The New Belgium tour is always a fun way to kill a few hours and get drunk while looking at amazing equipment and drinking great beer.

 6. What are you the most excited about?

 Besides getting our final city BS worked out, Im just excited to be bringing something new to the brewing world.
 Roasting grain in house is something that is pretty unheard of, and I am looking forward to seeing how people respond.
 I’m also excited to start coming up with more interesting roasts; the sky is pretty much the limit and we can make new grains that can’t be bought from a distributor.

 7. What’s next?

 Malting.
 With the amount of time it took for us to get our city stuff worked out, we weren’t able to work on getting our malting rig finalized.
 Hopefully by early next year we will have our plans done and it will be ready to be built!